-I was amazed to see how such a sleepy town in Chhattisgarh (Raigarh, despite being known as the cultural capital of Chhattisgarh, is still a very small and an offbeat town.
-Not many people, even inside the tiny boundaries of Chhattisgarh know about it, forget its any national visibility) hosting such an event at such a big level, with personalities like Mahalakshmi Iyyer, Vishal Krishna and Bhajan Sopori travelling from all over India only to perform and entrain the attendees with their talent.
+I was amazed to see how such a sleepy town in Chhattisgarh (Raigarh, despite being known as the cultural capital of Chhattisgarh, is still very small) hosting such an event at such a big level event of Chakradhar Samaroh, with personalities like Mahalakshmi Iyyer, Vishal Krishna and Bhajan Sopori travelling from all over India only to perform and entrain the attendees with their talent.
 Those who don’t know, many of them were Padamshree holders.

 The 2018 Chakradhar Samaroh, I happened to be a part of, started on September 13, slated to conclude on September 22 — making it a ten-day extravaganza filled with the spirit of dance, music and entertainment.
 I, unfortunately, happened to attend the event for the first two days only which, nonetheless, was an interesting affair.